opensearch-project/documentation-website/_search-plugins/neural-sparse-with-pipelines.md

 - **Doc-only**: Use the `amazon/neural-sparse/opensearch-neural-sparse-encoding-doc-v1` model during ingestion and the `amazon/neural-sparse/opensearch-neural-sparse-tokenizer-v1` tokenizer during search.

-The following table provides search relevance comparison for the two search modes so you can choose the best mode for your use case.
+The following table provides a search relevance comparison for the two search modes so that you can choose the best mode for your use case.

 | Mode      | Ingestion model                                               | Search model                                                  | Avg search relevance on BEIR | Model parameters |
 |-----------|---------------------------------------------------------------|---------------------------------------------------------------|------------------------------|------------------|